What’s that you say? You need a degree in computer science, thick glasses and a penchant for Modern Warfare 3 all-weekend multiplayer marathons?

 So what skills are needed to be a games artist or animator?

 This is where BAF Game comes in.
-Bradford Animation Festival‘s lineup of talks by creatives working in the games industry aims to help you uncover what it takes and inspire your own creativity.
-If you’re not sure if the games sector is for you then come and talk to people who have worked across both animation, films and games to find out more.
-So, who will be there?
+Bradford Animation Festival’s lineup of talks by creatives working in the games industry aims to help you uncover what it takes and inspire your own creativity.
+If you’re not sure if the games sector is for you, then come and talk to people who have worked across animation, films and games to find out more.

 Christine Phelan is a character animator at influential games studio Valve and has previously worked as an animator for television.
 Christine will be talking about her career working across different industries and what it’s like working at one of the world’s most influential games companies.

-We’ll also be joined by David Brown, Philip Gray and Bill Martin from number one British games studio TT Games who all previously worked at Cosgrove Hall – the greatly missed Manchester animation house behind beloved favourites Danger Mouse and The Wind in the Willows to name but a few.
+We’ll also be joined by David Brown, Philip Gray and Bill Martin from British games studio TT Games, all of whom previously worked at Cosgrove Hall—the greatly missed Manchester animation house behind beloved favourites Danger Mouse and The Wind in the Willows to name but two.

 BAF Game will also be exploring the creation of urban environments for films and games in a special panel event, as well as uncovering the new opportunities the web and mobile devices such as the iPad present for animators, artists and games designers.

-This really is just scratching the surface of the programme but hopefully you’ll see the many overlaps that exist between the worlds of games, film, animation and art, and how easy it is to find yourself wandering between them without really noticing.
+This really is just scratching the surface of the programme—hopefully you’ll see the many overlaps that exist between the worlds of games, film, animation and art, and how easy it is to find yourself wandering between them without really noticing.